(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Moving through the third quarter of 2021, record numbers of job openings still exist, making it an ideal time for people to switch companies and engage with new prospects.

-Even the most loyal employees might find recent opportunities enticing, but is now a good time to make a move?
+Even the most loyal employees might find recent employment or freelancing opportunities enticing, but is now a good time to make a move?

 Does a strong job market trump employee loyalty?

 Why It’s In Your Favor to Be a Loyal Employee

 Employee retention isn’t diminishing only because of the recent labor shortage.